Browsed by

 I stand in one spot straining my neck to see the finches and warblers without the help of binoculars.
 I’m hoping that the neighbors don’t think I’m weird, although I’ve worn my “Can’t Talk Now… I’m Birding” t-shirt for good measure.

 While staring up, I see a woodpecker silhouette on a telephone pole.
 Wow, what a lot of red!
 Wait, it’s a Red-breasted Sapsucker!
-Only the second time I’ve seen one in this neighborhood (and perhaps the same individual) over the years.
+Only the second time I’ve seen one in this neighborhood over the years.

 AH-CHOO!